 Instead of going through where Minal started from, which you can listen to more of on Episode 68 of RNT Fitness Radio, we’re going to begin at Consolidation, and explore the subsequent Investment phases that came after.

-To begin with, Minal mastered the critical period post her first photoshoot; the clarity and awareness around this phase through the articles and podcasts hit home for her as she reflects:
+To begin with, Minal mastered the critical period after her first photoshoot; the clarity and awareness around this phase through the articles and podcasts hit home for her as she reflects:

-“I was concerned about turning in to a telly tubby again.
+“I was concerned about turning into a telly tubby again.
 But I learnt through making lifestyle choices how I wouldn’t pile the weight back on.
-The key principle my coach taught me here was making this new-found lean body I had my new identity, and so I changed my lifestyle choices accordingly to match it.”
+The key principle I learnt from RNT was making this new-found lean body my new identity, and so I changed my lifestyle choices accordingly to match it.”

 Running A Marathon

-“I was asked if I would run VLM (after I had set my long-term goal) for St Georges Hospital PICU, who looked after my nephew after he had tragic accident that meant he’s no longer with us.
-I couldn’t say no given the ‘why’ involved, a desire to give something back, and to show support to my sister Sina and her husband Jay.
+“I was asked if I would run The London Marathon (after I had set my long-term goal) for St. Georges Hospital PICU.
+They had looked after my nephew after he had a tragic accident, and he’s no longer with us.
+I couldn’t turn it down given the ‘why’ involved.
+I had a desire to give something back, and to show support to my sister Sina and her husband Jay.
 Aari (my nephew) donated 7 organs and we felt this would help raise awareness about organ donation, especially in the BAME community.
-It’d also help raise funds for new pieces of equipment (that the NHS couldn’t afford) at PICU which can be used to help save other children”.
+It’d also help raise funds for new pieces of equipment (that the NHS couldn’t afford) at PICU which can be used to help save other children.’‘